-Saudi Women's Activists Arrested Ahead Of Driving Ban
+Saudi Women's Activists Arrested Prior To Lifting Of Driving Ban

 At least six prominent defenders of women's rights in Saudi Arabia were detained this week, six weeks before the kingdom's ban on women from driving is due to be lifted June 24.